pendulum-project/ntpd-rs/CONFIGURATION.md

 After a few minutes you should start to see messages indicating the offset of your machine from the server.

-### New clock algorithm
+### RFC5905 compliant algorithm

-NTPD-rs now also supports a new, better performing clock algorithm.
+By default, NTPD-rs uses a newer, better performing clock algorithm.
 This algorithm doesn't conform to the specification in RFC5905, but offers significantly better performance.
 Experience with both it and Chrony's non-standard algorithm indicates that a different clock algorithm does not impede interoperability.

-Currently, the new algorithm is opt-in, and must be selected at build time.
-To build it, add the additional flags `--features new-algorithm` to the build command.
-Please note that when using the new clock algorithm, a different set of configuration options needs to be used to tune it, as indicated below.
+However, should you desire to run an ntp instance that is to the largest extent possible RFC5905 compliant, it is possible to compile NTPD-rs with the clock algorithm from RFC5905.
+To do this, at build time the additional flags `--features rfc-algorithm` need to be added to the build command.
+Please note that when using the RFC's clock algorithm, a different set of configuration options needs to be used to tune it, as indicated below.

 ## Configuration